Acute midbrain infarction

 0 images remaining

-DWI/ADC map avid diffusion restriction in the right side of the mesencephalon, chiefly involving the tegmentum.
+DWI/ADC map demonstrates avid diffusion restriction in the right side of the mesencephalon, chiefly involving the tegmentum.

 Left side of mesencephalon normal.

-Small volume established periventricular small vessel ischaemic change.
+Small volume established periventricular small vessel ischemic change.

 No aneurysm or flow limiting stenosis.